-Smokers’ Rights — has a general “anti nanny state” agenda with an obvious focus on smokers’ rights.
+Smokers’ Rights — not really “micro-right”… they have a general “anti nanny state” agenda with an obvious focus on smokers’ rights.
 If they are registered in time then this will be their first federal election, so if their name resonates they could move up the pecking order.

 Citizens Electoral Council — not really “micro-right” so much as just “insane” given that they believe there is a global conspiracy being run by the British royal family to kill off humanity.
 They have been around forever, run plenty of candidates, and rarely get more than 0.1% of the vote (as they got in the 2010 Senate).

-Building Australia — isn’t necessarily “micro-right” either, they’re main policy is to help the building industry, and they got 0.1% in the 2010 Senate.
+Building Australia — isn’t necessarily “micro-right” either, their main policy is to help the building industry, and they got 0.1% in the 2010 Senate.

 Stable Population Party — another not-quite “micro-right” party, they want to prevent the population going above 23 million.
 Somehow.

 Like the micro-right, the main players in the micro-left are in the “big little party” list, including the Sex Party, Democrats, and Wikileaks (and arguably the Liberal Democrats).
 But there are more.

 Animal Justice — a new party that loves animals, but I’m not talking about the taste.
 They want to provide “a dedicated voice” for animals in politics, and give them constitutional protection.

 HEMP – the “help end marijuana prohibition” party is registered again after being deregistered for a few elections.
 Their agenda is pretty self-explanatory, and while other parties hint at drug law reform, HEMP and the LDP (EDIT: and now “drug law reform”) are the only parties to explicitly call for legalization of marijuana.
 Received over 0.3% last time they ran (back in 2004).